Seeing new depths: Three-dimensional flow of a free-swimming alga: Biological Implication

 \section{Biological Implication}

-Beyond its fundamental fluid mechanical interest, the 3D flow has profound biological implications.
-Here, we examine key physiological metrics of \textit{C. reinhardtii} associated with motility and highlight substantial discrepancies between results derived from our full 3D flow field and those previously reported based on 2D flow measurements.
+Beyond its relevance to fluid mechanics, the 3D flow has profound biological implications.
+We examine key physiological metrics of \textit{C. reinhardtii} associated with motility and highlight discrepancies between results derived from our full 3D flow field and those previously reported based on 2D flow measurements.